wp-plugins/relevanssi/readme.txt

 Donate link: http://www.mikkosaari.fi/en/relevanssi-search/
 Tags: search, relevance, better search
 Requires at least: 2.5
-Tested up to: 3.0.1
+Tested up to: 3.0.5
-Stable tag: 2.6
+Stable tag: 2.7

 Relevanssi replaces the default search with a partial-match search that sorts results by relevance.
 It also indexes comments and shortcode content.

 == Description ==

 Relevanssi replaces the standard WordPress search with a better search engine, with lots of features and configurable options.
+You'll get better results, better presentation of results - your users will thank you.

 = Key features =
 * Search results sorted in the order of relevance, not by date.